couchbase/java-dcp-client/README.md

 $ mvn install
 ```

-Right now it will install the `com.couchbase.client:dcp-client` artifact
+This local build will install the `com.couchbase.client:dcp-client` artifact
 with the `0.10.0-SNAPSHOT` version.
 You can then depend on it in your
 project.